 They’re often the foundation of an organization.
 Nobody wants to invest in a company working out of their parent’s basement.
-If employees are happy in their work environment, they’ll be more productive.
+Employees who are happy in their work environment will be more productive.

 Furthermore, when companies have enough money to invest in state-of-the-art equipment, their operations are much more successful.
 What would you think of a transportation company with equipment dating back to the 1990s?

 The assets above are considered tangible.
 They’re real.
 They can be touched and manipulated.

 Intangible assets are the opposite of tangible, meaning they can’t be touched or manipulated.

 However, they can be an essential part of many businesses.
 They can be sold or leased to other companies.

 Intangible assets can appreciate or depreciate over time.
 They can be valid for a certain lifespan or indefinitely.

 - Permits (to drill a certain area for resources)